 -

-Privacy Policy : Document explaining how a company collects, uses, discloses and manages user data.
+Privacy Policy : A document that explains how a company collects, uses, discloses, and manages user data.

 -